Written by Markus Buhatem Koch

 In any case, the birthing fee makes CryptoKitties more expensive to be played than if this mechanism wasn’t necessary.
 As the first game of its kind to gain significant traction on the Ethereum network, CryptoKitties will certainly continue to inspire many developers for quite some time.
 It will be interesting to see how new games deal with this sort of challenge in the future.

 As is the case with many analyses, this one leads to more questions.
-Leave yours and your feedback in the comments!
+Leave your questions and feedback in the comments!
 We’ll continue to look into this dataset in future articles.
+Special thanks to the Block Science team for research, insights and review.

 About BlockScience